Digital-Jelly/PushbulletProxy/README.md

 }

 If no title or body is defined (empty message), then a default is added.
 This can be changed, obviously.

+A successful 200 response code should be returned, if the message was sent successfully.